-Rightly considered to be at the helms of the judicial network, the Supreme Court exerts ultimate appellate jurisdiction in the state along with administrative authority over all the lower tribunals.
-It is made up of 5 justices who are elected to ten year terms through non partisan elections.
-The Chief Justice is chosen from among them who serves a five year term.
+Rightly considered to be at the helm of the judicial network, the Supreme Court exerts ultimate appellate jurisdiction in the state along with administrative authority over all the lower tribunals.
+It is made up of 5 justices who are elected to ten year terms through nonpartisan elections.
+The Chief Justice is chosen from among them and serves a five year term.

 The Court of Appeals

-The appellate tribunal handles both criminal as well as civil appeals and also plays the role of an intermediary in cases involving two state agencies or a resident of ND and a government entity.
-Three judges are appointed to the Court of Appeals; they are chosen from among retired and active judges from the district tribunals, attorneys and retired justices of the Supreme Court.
+The appellate tribunal handles both criminal as well as civil appeals.
+Also, it plays the role of an intermediary in cases involving two state agencies or a resident of ND and a government entity.
+Three judges are appointed to the Court of Appeals; they are chosen from among retired and active judges from the district tribunals, attorneys, and retired justices of the Supreme Court.

 The District Court

 Apart from the judge, every branch of a district court will also have its own administrative assistant or county clerk.
-These judicial personnel are in charge of maintaining court dockets.
+This judicial personnel is in charge of maintaining court dockets.
 So, the agency is frequently approached for inquiries on arrest records.